opencog/atomspace/Design-Notes.md

       (... some stream expressed in Atomese ...)

 ```
-When is was dificult to express the initial stream in pure Atomese, the
+When is was difficult to express the initial stream in pure Atomese, the
 scheme `(cog-set-value! atom key value)` function was used: but this is
 an end-run, a fallback to scheme, instead of pure Atomese.
 We will avoid
 createding a `(cog-set-pipe-source! name value)` function to provide a